There are still places available on this course to start in September 2016 – apply now through UCAS Extra

 Why choose this course?

-100% of our students said that they were satisfied with BSc (Hons) Sport Science and Management (National Student Survey, 2013).
+Our students are very satisfied - 100% of our students said that they were satisfied with our BSc (Hons) Sport Science and Management course (National Student Survey 2015).

 You have the unique opportunity to: